Baby play: why it’s important

 Play is essential for your baby’s overall development, learning and wellbeing.

-Through play, your baby learns about the world around him, as he explores and figures out how things work.
-For example, when your baby shakes a rattle, it shows him that he can make things happen.
+Through play, your baby learns about the world around them, as they explore and figure out how things work.
+For example, when your baby shakes a rattle, it shows them that they can make things happen.

 Active play that gets your baby moving strengthens muscles and builds gross motor skills and fine motor skills.
 And any play that involves looking at each other, talking, singing and reading is great for helping your baby learn about emotions, language and communication.

 Playing with your child sends a simple message – you’re important to me.
 Play strengthens your relationship with your child.
 And a strong relationship with you is essential to development, because it gives your baby the confidence to keep exploring and learning.

 What to expect from baby play

 Babies enjoy playing with people – touching faces and listening to voices.